Category Code: MD-INTL

 Key numbers and statistics

-The following pertains to the Fall 2011 entry and is presented simply for reference.
+The following is presented simply for reference.
 It does not offer any predictive validity.

 - Applicants should have a degree grade point average (DegGPA) of 3.5 or greater to be considered competitive.
 DegGPAs below 3.2 will only be considered in exceptional circumstances.
 Priority is given to those with higher DegGPAs.